 How many days do you need to visit El Nido?

-Ideally 4 full days, devoting at least 2 to island hopping, 1 to nearby beaches, and 1 to extra activities or relaxing.
+Ideally 4 full days, with at least 2 dedicated to island hopping, 1 to nearby beaches, and 1 to extra activities or relaxing.

 Which island hoppings are most recommended in El Nido?